 Johnny Jet is finally back home after traveling to five countries over the last few weeks.
 Leo has a website recommendation this week: The Traveler Collective.
 Not only can you buy a ring for every country you've been to that you can put on a backpack or key ring, but a portion of that money goes towards giving grants to people who can't afford travel.

-Dave travels to Mexico every year for a vacation but VuDu doesn't work overseas anymore.
-What are his options?
-Leo says that Movies Anywhere will let you download your movies, and you can just put them on your phone or tablet.
-That makes it a lot easy to travel.
-Netflix also lets you download to watch off line and Amazon Prime does as well.
+Dave travels to Mexico every year for a vacation but Vudu doesn't work overseas anymore.
+Leo says that Movies Anywhere will let him download his movies and he can just put them on his phone or tablet.
+That makes it a lot easier to travel.
+Netflix and Amazon Prime also will let him download movies to watch offline.

 Johnny Jet is in Kuai Hawaii and he has a fun tip.
 If you fly around the Islands on Hawaiian Airlines, you can ask to play the ukulele.
 Every plane has one.
 Makes a great photo.

 Deal - $379 round tip to Hawaii right now for travel in September.
 Alaska Airlines DC to Hawaii is around $500.
 Great deals to Australia - American SF to Sydney, $746 round trip.
 Sign up for Johnny Jet's newsletter for details, or follow him on Twitter!

 Mike wants to know what he needs to use his iPad on Wi-Fi.
 Leo says that any iPad will work on Wi-Fi.
 If he has LTE, however, he could use it anywhere.
 But for Wi-Fi, a regular iPad will work just fine.
 Since Mike is traveling internationally, Leo recommends also getting a MiFi card, which he can put a local SIM in for Wi-Fi.
 But since Mike is in the US Virgin Islands, international data roaming won't be an issue.
 Leo recommends getting an AT&T carrier version of the iPad.
 Leo likes the iPad Mini for traveling.